 Chicago is going to start investing deeply into an Electric Vehicle charging network.
 Exelon has partnered with the city in an effort to roll out 280 charging stations throughout the Chicagoland area, including two sections that will be equipped with solar power!

 “ComEd is preparing now for what may be a large influx of PHEVs in the market and managing its impact on the grid,” Kerry Kelly-Guiliano, the Exelon spokesperson, said in an email, referring to plug-in hybrid electric vehicles.
-“And they are putting in place the charging infrastructure to demonstrate that Chicago is plug-in ready.
+“And they are putting in place the charging infrastructure to demonstrate that Chicago is plug-in ready.”This is exciting news because one of the biggest hurdles to EV adoption will be the availability of charging stations to help curb range anxiety.
+By getting ahead of the curve, Chicago is making strides to show early adopters that their investments will be supported.

 The locations for the charging stations have yet to be determined, but Kelly-Guiliano said they would most likely be deployed at places like shopping malls, Chicago’s two airports, and rest stops along the Illinois Tollway in the city.